pascaliske/infrastructure/cluster/services/postgresql/README.md

 ## Introduction

-The [`CloudNativePG`](https://cloudnative-pg.io) controller is leveraged to deploy a single-node PostgreSQL cluster inside Kubernetes which is used as a database for various services within the cluster.
+This service provides a single node [`PostgreSQL`](https://www.postgresql.org) cluster which is used as a database for various services within the cluster.

-> It’s entirely declarative, and directly integrates with the Kubernetes API server to update the state of the cluster — for this reason, it does not require an external failover management tool. — <https://cloudnative-pg.io>
+It is deployed using the [`cloudnative-pg`](/cluster/core/cloudnative-pg/) controller.

-??? example "Example of kind `Cluster`"
+!!! example "Definition of `Cluster` resource"

     ```yaml
     apiVersion: postgresql.cnpg.io/v1